 German public holidays

 In Germany, there are nine public holidays that are celebrated nationwide.
-These include New Year's Day, Easter Monday, Labor Day, Ascension Day, Whit Monday, Christmas Day, and Boxing Day.
+These include New Year's Day, Easter Monday, Labour Day, Ascension Day, Whit Monday, Christmas Day, and Boxing Day.
 In addition, there are regional holidays, which are only celebrated in certain regions or states.

 German religious holidays